French Wine Regions

 Cinsault is used as a blending grape in France.
 Most winemakers consider this grape to make lower-quality wine on its own.
 However, it is helpful in blends, mainly when producing wines for cost-sensitive consumers.
 It comes across as light and fruity in blends, bringing floral notes and strawberries.

-When bottled by itself, it can make for a vapid experience.
+When bottled alone, wine can be a vapid experience.
 However, older vineyards can produce remarkable wines.

 Pinot Noir

 Pinot Noir is often cited as the most challenging grape varietal to grow.
 That is not precisely correct.
 Many varietals are far harder to grow.
-It’s closer to the truth to say, “Pinot is a hard grape to make interesting wines from,”
+It’s closer to the truth to say, “Pinot is a hard grape from which to make interesting wines.”

 Pinot is the red grape of Burgundy, which codified this grape’s style for the world.
-In Burgundy, Great Pinot is a paradox: lean but complex, linear but multifaceted, beautiful despite its barnyard.
-This is a style that is nearly impossible to replicate.
+In Burgundy, great Pinot is a paradox: lean but complex, linear but multifaceted, beautiful despite its barnyard.
+This style is nearly impossible to replicate.

 Pinot Noir is becoming more popular.
-The trend outside Burgundy is fruit-forward and over-oaked wines.
+Outside Burgundy, the trend is fruit-forward and over-oaked wines.
 This is a more straightforward style to produce and shows that the chanteuse of Burgundy can transform into an American pop star.

 Gamay Noir